Safeguarding at Whiteheath

 We actively support the Government's Prevent Agenda to counter radicalism and extremism and staff have received training in this as well.
 Our Preventing Radicalisation Policy can be viewed in the policies section of our website.

-Our Designated Safeguarding Leads (DSL) are the Headteacher, Ms Kenny (Head Teacher) and Mrs Ventin (DSL and Pastoral Support Manager).
-The Deputy Safeguarding Leads are Miss Wells and Mrs Anwar (Assistant Head Teachers).
+Our Designated Safeguarding Leads (DSLs) are the Headteacher, Ms Kenny (Head Teacher) and Mrs Ventin (DSL and Pastoral Lead).
+The Deputy Safeguarding Leads (DDSLs) are Miss Wells and Mrs Anwar (Assistant Head Teachers).
 The governor responsible for Safeguarding is Mr Edgecombe (Chair of Governors).

 Any parent or carer who has concerns about the safety of a child is encouraged to discuss their concern with one of the above named adults.
 They can also contact Stronger Families Hub on 01895 556006.